jamesxv7/css-experiments/README.md

-css-experiments
+CSS Experiments
 ===============
- A little of JS, HTML...
+ A little experiment using some Javascript, HTML and others languages...

+Blur Circles